 This course comes with a 30-day money-back guarantee and lifetime access to course material, including updates and additions.
 You will receive a certificate of completion on finishing the course.
 Courses can be accessed on computers, iOS devices and Android.

-The tern recruitment can mean different things to different people.
+What's your understanding of the recruitment process?
+The term recruitment can mean different things to different people.
 Here are some key definitions of the recruitment process that focus on slightly different aspects.
 They will help us start thinking about our meaning and start on us our learning journey.

 A short overview of the key stages of the process and what they entail.
 Many of these, such as knowledge of the job and knowledge of the person, have a crucial bearing on the preparation and delivery of an effective recruitment interview.
 Others, such as induction, are outside the scope of this course, yet it is useful to understand how each element of the process connects.